Law ClinicHome » Faculties of Law » Departments »

 THE UNIVERSITY OF JOHANNESBURG (“THE UJ”) LAW CLINIC 1981 – present

-The Law Clinic celebrated its 30th year of existence in 2011.
+The Law Clinic celebrates its 39th year of existence in 2020.
 We are proud of the tradition of serving the poor and indigent community through the provision of free legal services.

 All our achievements over the years can only be ascribed to the dedication, and persistence of the law clinic attorneys and past directors, who had to overcome many obstacles to create an awareness of the value of clinical legal education at institutional level.
 We strive to continue increasing the momentum of the Law Clinic to add even more value to LLB students’ training and learning experience at the Faculty of Law.

 The Law Clinic strives to achieve two primary goals namely:

 (a) clinical education of final-year LLB students with the emphasis on the development of an ability to think analytically, and instilling an awareness of the practical consequences of applying theoretical knowledge; and

 (b) delivery of free legal services to indigent members of the public in line with the guidelines of the Law Society of South Africa.